 - Aesthetics – water rowers are made from wood and built to last; air rowers are made from plastic

-Water rower monitors provide basic metrics such as split times, distance travelled, and time worked.
+Water rower monitors provide basic metrics such as split times, distance covered, and time worked.
 However, water rower monitors generally leave a lot to be desired, though manufacturers are working hard on correcting that issue.
 Some models now come with apps that can be used to race against other athletes, but those features are few and far between.
 Most often, water rower monitors will simply give you the basic metrics you might need – speed, distance, and time travelled.
 So, if you’re not concerned about comparing data with other rowers or competing in indoor rowing competitions, then the standard water rower machine monitors should provide you with more than enough information.

 Most water rowers are made from wood which makes them aesthetically pleasing.
 Wood also serves a dual function since it absorbs sound and vibration and helps reduce noise.